50: 10/2004

 my pedicure loyalty and referrals.
 This is a rough idea of it,

-For each friend or family member you send to me, earn 8
+customers will earn Points in the following ways: For each friend or family member you send to me, earn 8

 points.
 You will receive 7 points if you pre-book your next